Editor’s note: This brief was updated on Aug. 30, 2019, to clarify which states provide grants and loans, and which provide matching funds.

 As high-speed, reliable internet access becomes increasingly important in modern life, state leaders are seeking ways to fund projects to expand this vital service.
 Although the mechanisms that states use are fairly consistent—grants and loans, among others—they have different approaches for distributing funds and encouraging investment.
 This brief explores the ways in which states support broadband deployment projects and what they aim to accomplish.

 States often support broadband deployment through grants and loans to internet service providers, nonprofit utility cooperatives, and local governments.
-Some, such as Tennessee,1 offer only grants, while others, such as West Virginia,2 provide only loans.
-Virginia,3 among other states, provides both.
+Some, such as Tennessee,1 offer only grants, while others, such as Virginia,2 provide both grants and loans.

 The money for these grants and loans comes from sources that fall into three categories: special and general funds, state universal service funds, and other revenue streams.

 Special and general funds: Some states have a special designated fund in which money is set aside each year for broadband deployment.
-Examples include Minnesota’s Border-to-Border Fund account4 and North Carolina's Growing Rural Economies with Access to Technology (GREAT) program.5 When lawmakers deem it appropriate, they can withdraw from these funds to support broadband deployment efforts.
+Examples include Minnesota’s Border-to-Border Fund account3 and North Carolina's Growing Rural Economies with Access to Technology (GREAT) program.4 When lawmakers deem it appropriate, they can withdraw from these funds to support broadband deployment efforts.

 In addition to identifying a revenue source for broadband deployment projects, states consider what they hope to achieve with the funds.
 In many cases, the funding stream itself provides guidelines on how the money should be used, as in the case of designated funds.